“For me, context is the key – from that comes the understanding of everything.”

 sIts metadata management solution is the Alation Data Catalog.
 Despite being small, they have ample brand recognition in the market and have gained some traction with their data catalog.
 But their core metadata management functionalities such as data lineage and impact analysis are very limited.

-Collibra has Collibra Connect for metadata management, with a use case of data governance use case and support of regulatory requirements.
+Collibra has Collibra Connect for, with a use case of data governance and support of regulatory requirements.
 But Gartner customers have given a wide range of mixed reviews to Collibra for impact analysis, lineage and semantic frameworks.

 Its metadata management solutions are the Metadata Manager, Business Glossary, Axon and Enterprise Information Catalog.
 But the challenge in front of this company is to quickly demonstrate the ability to bring the acquisition of Diaku’s Axon into a set of metadata management solutions functioning as a seamlessly integrated solution.